Sunday, January 28, 2018

 By José Alberto Hermosillo

-“A Fantastic Woman” is stunning!
-It is a film about love, grief, and compassion – timely, arresting, controversially fierce, and undeniably moving.
-A modern masterpiece.
+“A Fantastic Woman” is a stunning film about love, grief, and compassion—timely, arresting, controversially fierce, and undeniably moving.
+It is a modern masterpiece.

 “A Fantastic Woman” is this year’s underdog to win the Oscar for Best